pauloclemente/pauloclemente/README.md

 <br/>
 <br/>

-Contributer and Student at Rocketseat | Expert Content Editor | Enthusiastic Programmer  | Deep Learning | Javascript Delevoper
+Contributer and Student at Rocketseat | Expert Content | Enthusiastic Programmer  | Deep Learning | Frontend Developer

 ## About :sunglasses:
-Currently working as Developer in Rocketseat plataform.
+Currently working as Frontend Developer in Rocketseat platform.
 Passionate about Web Development, mechanical Engineering and Karate :heart:.
 Also, have experience in video edition.